rnowley/monopm/README.md

 }
 ```
 * __libraryPath__ : The directory where the packages will be installed.
 This setting is optional and if it is not provided then it will default to ./lib
+* __nugetPath__ : The path to the nuget executable.
+This setting is optional and if it is not provided then it will use the path stored in the $NUGET_PATH environment variable.
+* __packages__ : The list of packages to be installed for this project.
+  * __name__: The name of the package to install, this maps to packageId in nuget speak.
+  * __version__: The version of the package to install.